profchiso/niyo-task-mgt/readme.md

 - The documentation on how to use the api is **[here](https://documenter.getpostman.com/view/7669287/2sA3QmCuJx)**

-- **Features**: Users can Create, view, update and delete tasks. create user,view users, and user login. user cannot delete a task that does not belong to them
+- **Features**: Users can Create, view, update and delete tasks. create user,view users, and user login. user cannot delete or update a task that does not belong to them

 - **Technologies** Nodejs, express and MongoDB alongside with relevant NPM libraries